Thirst (2009 film): Plot

-Sang-hyun is a Catholic priest who volunteers at the hospital, providing ministry to the patients.
-He is well respected for his unwavering faith and dedicated service, but he secretly suffers from feelings of doubt and sadness.
-Sang-hyun volunteers to participate in an experiment to find a vaccine for the deadly Emmanuel Virus (EV).
-Although the experiment fails, and Sang-hyun is infected with the seemingly fatal disease, he makes a complete and rapid recovery after receiving a blood transfusion.
+Catholic priest Sang-hyun volunteers at a hospital, providing ministry to the patients.
+He eventually volunteers to participate in an experiment to find a vaccine for the deadly Emmanuel Virus (EV).
+The experiment fails, and Sang-hyun is infected with EV, but makes a complete and rapid recovery after receiving a blood transfusion.

-News of his marvelous recovery quickly spreads among the devout parishioners of Sang-hyun's congregation, and they begin to believe that he has a miraculous gift for healing.
-Soon, thousands more flock to Sang-hyun's services.
+News of his recovery spreads among the parishioners of Sang-hyun's congregation, and they begin to believe that he has a gift for healing.
+Soon, thousands flock to Sang-hyun's services.
 Among the new churchgoers are Kang-woo, Sang-hyun's childhood friend, and his family.
-Kang-woo invites his old friend to join the weekly mahjong night at his house, and there, Sang-hyun finds himself attracted to Kang-woo's wife, Tae-ju.
-Sang-hyun later relapses into his illness and wakes in dire need of shelter from the sunlight, having become a vampire.
+Kang-woo eventually invites Sang-hyun to join the weekly mahjong night at his house.
+There, Sang-hyun finds himself attracted to Kang-woo's wife, Tae-ju.
+Sang-hyun later relapses into his illness and wakes in need of shelter from the sunlight, having become a vampire.

-At first, Sang-hyun feels a newfound vigor but soon he is aghast to find himself drinking blood from a comatose patient.
-After attempting to kill himself, Sang-hyun finds himself irresistibly drawn to human blood.
-To make matters worse, the symptoms of EV return and only seem to go away when he drinks blood.
-Desperately trying to avoid committing a murder, Sang-hyun resorts to stealing blood transfusion packs from the hospital.
+Sang-hyun soon finds himself drinking blood from a comatose patient.
+Aghast, Sang-hyun attempts to commit suicide, but finds himself irresistibly drawn to human blood.
+EV's symptoms return and only seem to go away when he drinks blood.
+Trying to avoid committing a murder, Sang-hyun resorts to stealing blood transfusion packs from the hospital.

-Tae-ju, who lives with her ill husband and overprotective mother-in-law, Mrs. Ra, leads a dreary life.
-She is drawn to Sang-hyun and his physicality, and unable to resist odd desires for him.
-The two begin an affair, but when Tae-ju discovers the truth about Sang-hyun, she retreats in fear.
-When Sang-hyun pleads with her to run away with him, she turns him down, suggesting that they kill her husband instead.
+Tae-ju, who lives with her ill husband and overprotective mother-in-law Mrs. Ra, eventually begins an affair with Sang-hyun.
+However, when she discovers the truth about Sang-hyun, she retreats in fear.
+When Sang-hyun pleads with her to run away with him, she turns him down, suggesting that they kill Kang-woo instead.

-When Sang-hyun's superior at the monastery requests some vampire blood so that his eyes may heal and he may see the world before dying, in disgust Sang-hyun flees from the monastery.
-He moves into Mrs. Ra's house so that he may secretly bed with Tae-ju.
-Sang-hyun notices bruises on Tae-ju and assumes her husband is the cause, a suspicion she sheepishly confirms.
+When Sang-hyun's superior at the monastery requests vampire blood so that his eyes may heal and he may see the world before dying, a disgusted Sang-hyun flees from the monastery.
+He moves into Mrs. Ra's house so that he may secretly have sex with Tae-ju.
+Sang-hyun notices bruises on Tae-ju and assumes that Kang-woo is the cause, a suspicion that she confirms.
 Sang-hyun decides to kill Kang-woo during a fishing trip with the couple.
 He pulls Kang-woo into the water and claims to his superior that he placed the body inside a cabinet in a house at the bottom of the lake, putting a rock on the body to keep it from floating to the surface.
-Sang-hyun's symptoms return so he kills his superior at the monastery and feeds on his blood.
+When Sang-hyun's symptoms return, he kills his superior and drinks his blood.